nichatr/showRoutines/docs/README.md

 - Flowchart (vertical or horizontal tree).
 - Powerpoint (vertical tree).

-Details for the extraction capabilities. (<-- link)
+Details for the extraction capabilities are here [Export](./export.md).